Marionjr/NetworkFileSharesPermissions/README.md

 - As a user of the domain, attempt to read "No-Access" and observe the denial of access prompt.
 - As a user of the domain, attempt to read "Read-Access" and attempt to create or modify a file.
 Observe the denial of access prompt.
 - As a user of the domain, attempt to read "write-Access" and attempt to create or modify a file.
-- Using the domain controller, using the Server Manager, under "Computers and Users" on Active Directory create a Security Group on the domain.
+- Using the domain controller, using the Server Manager, under "Computers and Users" on Active Directory create a Security Group "Accountants" on the domain.
+- Add a user to the "accountants" Security Group and make them a member with Read/Write permissions through Active Directory.
+- Restart the host computer on the domain and sign in as the added user of the "accountants" security groups.
+- As a user of the "Accountants" Security Group, attempt to read and modify the shared "accountants" folder.
 <img width="1680" alt="Screen Shot 2023-10-11 at 10 51 27 PM" src="https://github.com/Marionjr/NetworkFileSharesPermissions/assets/130338872/5d17e29b-2777-4e9d-9b09-0f70756bac35">

 Using the Domain Controller, under the C-Drive Directory, create three folders, "No-Access"